-When I left Dalaran I was but a small boy, just beginning to think about magic and power.
-The years I spent in New Stormwind had brought knowledge, money, and a fair level of popularity amongst the nobles, even if my little incident with the guards did cause a stir at the end.
-Even better, the story of my assault came to Dalaran with me, muddied by the dozens of retellings until I was cast as the hero who stepped in and threw ten armed soldiers into the harbor to save the lives of a widowed woman and her two small children.
+When I left Udiria, I was just a kid.
+I was just beginning to think about magic and power.
+The years I spent in Stonehaven had brought knowledge, money, and a fair level of popularity amongst the nobles, even if my little incident with the guards did cause a stir at the end.
+Even better, the story of my assault came to Udiria with me, muddied by the dozens of retellings until I was cast as the hero who stepped in and threw ten armed soldiers into the harbor to save the lives of a widowed woman and her two small children.

-In other words, when I stepped foot back inside the gates of Dalaran as a budding adult, I was considered a hero.
+In other words, when I stepped foot back inside the gates of Udiria as a budding adult, I was considered a hero.
 People literally asked me to shake their hands.

-It was all nonsense of course, and I was particularly annoyed that Kaellax’s role in the story had been scrubbed clean, but for such a tale to carry weight in Dalaran I imagine someone had thought it best to not mention a warlock was involved.
+It was all nonsense of course, and I was particularly annoyed that Kaellax’s role in the story had been scrubbed clean, but for such a tale to carry weight in this pure city, I imagine someone had thought it best to not mention a Shadowspeaker might be involved.

 So I went with it… for a while.

-I was surrounded with new students my age at the Kirin Tor school and they all wanted to hear about that time I helped my Uncle overthrow the Defias Brotherhood, or how I overcame all those soldiers just to save that sweet woman.
-It was boring, telling the story over and over, but my fairly casual response only seemed to feed into high opinion that my peers thought of me.
-I was like the bad kid that everyone wanted to be.
+I was surrounded with new students my age at the Academy for Magic Users.
+They all wanted to hear about that time I helped my uncle overthrow the Stonemasters, or how I overcame all those soldiers just to save that sweet woman.
+It was boring telling the story over and over, but my fairly casual response only seemed to feed into the high opinion that my peers had of me.
+I was like the cool kid that everyone wanted to be.

 I missed Evanor, and Sonea.
 I missed Kaellax too.